material-components/material-components-web/packages/mdc-textfield/README.md

 ### Leading and Trailing Icons
 Leading and trailing icons can be added to MDC Textfields as visual indicators as well as interaction targets.
-To do so, add the relevant classnames to the root element, add an `i` element with your preferred icon, and give it either `mdc-textfield__leading-icon` or `mdc-textfield__trailing-icon` depending on which you are looking to achieve.
+To do so, add the relevant classnames to the root element, add an `i` element with your preferred icon, and give it either a `mdc-textfield__leading-icon` or `mdc-textfield__trailing-icon` class depending on which you are looking to achieve.

 #### Leading:
 ```html